STOCKSCH 297 FL – Intro to Food and Agricultural Law

 Students who successfully complete this course will be able to:

-- Understand the different roles of state law and federal law in regulating farms and food businesses, and understand how the two interact with one another
+- Understand the different roles of local, state, and federal government in regulating farms and food businesses, and understand how the three interact with one another

-- Explain the advantages and disadvantages of the various businesses entities as related to farming
+- Explain the key characteristics of the various businesses entities as related to farming

-- Describe the basic employment laws applicable to farmers and explain why the law treats farmers differently than other employers
+- Describe the basic employment laws applicable to farmers and relate the key differences between farm and non-farm employment law

-- Unit One: Basics of American Law and Government Regulation of Agriculture
+- Unit One: Basics of American Law and Agricultural Law as a Whole

 - What are the sources of law and how are laws made?